 How did you become a plant-based chef?

-In my classes and conversations, I am often asked what led me to eating a plant-based diet.
 As is the case with many other people, it was my health, specifically my intolerance to dairy foods, which caused me painful stomach aches as a kid and into adulthood.
 Once I determined that dairy foods were the culprit, I became very interested in the relationship between food and health, which snowballed into a full-blown hobby as I devoured books, DVDs, and websites, and attended lectures and cooking classes.
 I also took a 10-month-long course on nutrition and eventually got jobs working at two nearby health facilities that advocated a plant-based diet.
 I am a self-taught chef who has learned through extensive reading, watching other vegan chefs, and most importantly, just jumping in an cooking in my own kitchen.
 For a more detailed read about my professional path to becoming a plant-based chef, click here.

 Where did the name “Straight Up Food” come from?